RicoJia/JingDian-RL/notes/finite_mdp.md

                 $$
                 \pi_{i+1}(s) = argmax_a Q^{\pi_i}(a,s)
                 $$
+            - **note: action a could be a set of actions, as long as these actions are equally rewarding**

+#### Notes
-We can show for a given set of initial values $V(s)$, each iteration its value will only increase (monotonic increase). because you immediately take the optimal policy found in the last step.
+- We can show for a given set of initial values $V(s)$, each iteration its value will only increase (monotonic increase). because you immediately take the optimal policy found in the last step.
 In this case:
     $$
     v{\pi_{i+1}}(s) = max_{A} q_{\pi}(s,a)
     $$

 Once $\pi$ is stable, we don't change anymore.
 Because subsequent iterations will be the same.
 Also, there are finite number of iterations, because each policy is only visited once.

+- General policy iteration (GPI) describes this general framework of the interactions between "policy evaluation" and "policy update".

 ### Value Iteration
 1. Initialize $V0(s)=0$ for all states